adamralph/xbehave.net/readme.md

 xBehave.net is available as a [NuGet package](https://nuget.org/packages/xBehave).
 For update notifications, follow [@adamralph](https://twitter.com/#!/adamralph).

 Continuous integration builds are available at [teamcity.codebetter.com](http://teamcity.codebetter.com/project.html?projectId=project204&tab=projectOverview).
-To build manually, clone or fork this repository and execute Invoke-ReleaseBuild.ps1 from PowerShell.

 ## What else does it do? ##